 - Credit mix (10 percent): What types of credit are you currently using?
 Creditors and lenders like to see a healthy mix of revolving (i.e., credit cards) and installment (i.e., car loans, student loans, personal loans, mortgages) accounts on your credit report.

 - New credit (10 percent): Each time you apply for credit, a hard inquiry is generated.
-It could ding your credit score by a few points, but several applications for credit or new accounts in a short period could have a greater impact.
+It could ding your credit score by a few points, but several applications for credit or new accounts in a short period could have a greater negative impact.

 How A Bad Credit Score Can Hurt You